edwardshturman/site/app/projects/cue.md

 <GalleryCard
   title="In-app invites"
-  description={<p>From <code>v0.1.0</code>, we made the app open to all USF students for free, but we wanted an invite system for our friends & family elsewhere.
+  description={<p>From day one, we made the app open to all USF students for free, but we wanted an invite system for our friends & family elsewhere.
 Here we hooked up Typeform to an API that would generate an invite code like <code>gaius-julius-caesar</code> (I was really into the European history class).</p>}
   src="/assets/cue-invite-demo.gif"
 />